LOADING ...

 Iv

-And dark in the old inn-yard a stable-wicket
+And in the old inn-yard a stable-wicket creaked

-Where tim the ostler listened; his face was white and
+tim the ostler listened; his face was white and peaked;

-His eyes hollows of madness, his hair like mouldy hay,
+His eyes were of madness, his hair like mouldy hay,

 But he loved the daughter,